mosb/robots-www/_includes/index.md

 ## Profile

-I a machine learning researcher with a few different hats within the <a href="http://www.ox.ac.uk">University of Oxford</a>:
+I am a machine learning researcher with a few different hats within the <a href="http://www.ox.ac.uk">University of Oxford</a>:

 * Dyson Associate Professor in Machine Learning;
 * Co-Director of the [Oxford Martin Programme on Technology and Employment](www.oxfordmartin.ox.ac.uk/research/programmes/tech-employment);